dreamcatcher-tech/network/Inbox/2024-10-11 0946 making stucks in band.md

 If we can demonstrate the modularity of our system, this completes the utility demonstration - if people could see how it could be anything at all for them, just like github can be anything at all.

 Then, we can focus on demonstrating the attribution.

+BUT is this all possible using artifact alone ? is it simply that the AI makes the usage of this system much nicer ?